UCB-Econ-148/sp24/proj3.md

 Your final delivarable should be a Replication Report following the I4R framework.
 It should be submitted as a PDF, typed up in LaTeX (Chat-GPT can be really helpful for this).
 Please use the [LaTeX template](https://osf.io/zt5f2) attached.
 Read the replicaton report template carefully as it contains all the information you need to pursue for a successful replication.
 Knowing LaTeX is a super-power and makes your work look really pretty!

+Past replication reports have taken 10-15 pages, although we will not be checking the page count very carefully.
+That being said, please be concise in your work.
+Writing more information than necessary often comes at the cost of clarity.
+Your communication and presentation is very important for a replication exercise.

 In addition, you should submit a [well-organized](https://towardsdatascience.com/how-to-keep-your-research-projects-organized-part-1-folder-structure-10bd56034d3a), compressed (`.zip`) folder that contains a Jupyter notebook and all the data used.
 We should be able to replicate your work by running the notebook locally on our computers.